 Setting Up a 401(k) Plan

-- Choose a Plan Provider: Choose a provider that offers various investment choices, administrative services, and staff training.
+- Choose a Plan Provider: Choose a provider that offers a range of investment opportunities, management assistance, and staff training.

 - Distribute Plan Information: Employers sponsoring a 401(k) must distribute plan information and changes in a timely manner.